1. Season Dates: there are four deer hunting seasons, as follows:

 6. Antlerless Permit:

 An antlerless permit is required to take an antlerless deer during ALL deer seasons with the exception of the paraplegic season.
 Antlerless permits are selected by random drawing, on the basis of the 15 antlerless deer zones.
-Applicants may apply for only 1 zone through the random drawing process and must apply before the July 16 deadline.
+Applicants may apply for only 1 zone through the random drawing process and must apply on or before the July 16 deadline.
 An applicant who was not selected for their zone of choice through the drawing process will have the opportunity to reapply for a permit in an undersubscribed zone.
 Permits remaining after the reapplication process may be made available through a process announced annually by MassWildlife.
 There are special antlerless permits available for use during the Quabbin Reservation controlled hunt.
 Questions regarding the Quabbin hunt should be directed to the Division of Watershed Resources.

 7. Second Deer Permits.
 In previous years, MassWildlife would issue a second deer permit and tag after the hunter harvested and checked the first deer.
 Since the implementation of the new licensing system, both antlered deer tags are now attached to the hunter's license and antlerless deer tags are attached to the antlerless permits.
 Check stations will no longer issue so-called "Second Deer Permits".